Skip to main content

 Miller has a master’s in environmental management from Duke University and a bachelor’s in business administration from Morehouse College.
 He resides in Morehead City, NC.

-• Founder and Executive Director, North Carolina Coastal Federation
+• Executive Director, North Carolina Coastal Federation

 • Ocean, NC